Multimedia: Terminology

 In the intervening forty years, the word has taken on different meanings.
 In the late 1970s, the term referred to presentations consisting of multi-projector slide shows timed to an audio track.
 However, by the 1990s, 'multimedia' had taken on its current meaning.

-In the 1993 first edition of Multimedia: Making It Work, Tay Vaughan declared, "Multimedia is any combination of text, graphic art, sound, animation, and video that is delivered by computer.
-When you allow the user – the viewer of the project – to control what and when these elements are delivered, it is interactive multimedia.
-When you provide a structure of linked elements through which the user can navigate, interactive multimedia becomes hypermedia."
-This book contained the Tempra Show software.
+In the 1993 first edition of Multimedia: Making It Work, by Tay Vaughan, this book contained the Tempra Show software.
 This was a later, rebranded version of the 1985 DOS multimedia software VirtulVideo Producer, about which the Smithsonian declared, "It is one of the first, if not the first, multi-media authoring systems on the market."

-The German language society Gesellschaft für deutsche Sprache recognized the word's significance and ubiquitousness in the 1990s by awarding it the title of German 'Word of the Year' in 1995.
-The institute summed up its rationale by stating, "[Multimedia] has become a central word in the wonderful new media world".
+The German language society Gesellschaft für deutsche Sprache recognized the word's significance and ubiquity in the 1990s by awarding it the title of German 'Word of the Year' in 1995.

 In common usage, multimedia refers to the usage of multiple media of communication, including video, still images, animation, audio, and text, in such a way that they can be accessed interactively.
 Video, still images, animation, audio, and written text are the building blocks on which multimedia takes shape.
-In the 1990s, some computers were called "multimedia computers" because they represented advances in graphical and audio quality, such as the Amiga 1000, which could produce 4096 colors (12-bit color), outputs for TVs and VCRs, and four-voice stereo audio.
+In the 1990s, some computers were called "multimedia computers" because they represented the advances in graphical and audio quality, such as the Amiga 1000, which could produce up to 4096 colors (12-bit color), outputs for TVs and VCRs, and four-voice stereo audio.
 Changes in removable storage technology during this time were also important, as the standard CD-ROM can hold on average 700 megabytes of data, while the maximum size a 3.5-inch floppy disk can hold is 2.8 megabytes, with an average of 1.44 megabytes.
 Greater storage allowed for larger digital media files and therefore more complex multimedia.